When Cooperation Stops: How the Parenting Coordination Process Manages High Conflict

 Participation Is Required for the Process to Work

 Parenting coordination depends on participation.
-When parents cancel meetings, refuse to engage in required agreements, or overwhelm the process with excessive communication, progress stalls and costs increase.
+When parents cancel meetings, refuse to engage in required process steps, or overwhelm the process with excessive or unfocused communication, progress stalls and costs increase.

 Communication Agreements